What is a meaningful life? Today, I am sharing the extraordinary story of an ordinary person I met.

 I spent my last week exploring the Himalayas.
 The goal was to identify a suitable place for my upcoming stint of solitude.
 I hired a car to take me around.
 The driver was the owner himself.
 He was a sober guy and a staunch follower of the religion he practiced.
 Staunch because his only collection of music was gospel and recitations of his holy book.

 “I have no complaints,” he said, “but there’s a thought that bothers me a great deal.
 I feel I’ve wasted my entire life without attaining anything significant.
-My whole life I’ve worked menial jobs and to date I’ve not made any contribution to my religion, society or the country.
+My whole life I’ve worked menial jobs and to date I’ve not made any contribution to society, my religion, or the country.
 I don’t know how to lead a meaningful life.
 Is this how life is supposed to be?
 Will my death be as obscure as my life?
 What bad karma did I do in my past life to have a life like this?”

 I paused for a few seconds to appreciate the depth of his thought before saying, “You know, a machine has many parts, big and small.
 It has many cogs of various sizes.
 The tiniest cog is as important as the largest.
 Regardless of its size, the malfunction of any one part can bring the entire machine to a halt.
 Now, if the biggest cog thinks it’s the most special or the chosen one, it’s merely its own ego and false pride.
 For it to be useful, it is just as dependent on the smaller ones and vice-versa.